Flag of West Virginia: 1905 flag

 In its report to the West Virginia Legislature, the West Virginia State Commission recommended the adoption of their flag design as the official state flag.
 On February 24, 1905, the West Virginia Legislature ratified the commission's flag design following its passage of Joint Resolution Number 16 during the gubernatorial administration of Albert B. White.
 The legislature adopted the commission's flag design, with the addition of a fringe or border of carmine red.
 The state flag was approved by the legislature to be employed on occasions where a special display of the state's individuality was necessary or regarded as appropriate.
 According to the 1905 joint resolution:

 Said state flag shall be in length and breadth in the proportion of nine to thirteen, this being the same as the flag of the great American Republic of which West Virginia forms a part; the field thereof shall be pure white, upon the center of which shall be a sprig of the rhododendron maximum or "big laurel," having flowers and leaves; and on the reverse side shall be the state coat-of-arms and the motto; the field of pure white shall be bordered by a band or strip of blue, and this in turn shall be bordered by a strip of fringe of carmine red; and said flag shall be regarded and used as the West Virginia state flag on all occasions where a special display of the state's individuality shall become necessary, or be regarded as appropriate.

 Following its formal adoption by the legislature, schools and other institutions throughout West Virginia began flying the new state flag.
 The teachers and students at the schools in Ronceverte purchased the new state flag in June 1906, which measured 5.5 ft in length, and used it along with the United States flag for salutes and patriotic exercises.

 1907 flag

-The obverse side of the West Virginia state flag from 1907 to 1929.
+The obverse (top) and reverse side (bottom) of the West Virginia state flag from 1907 to 1929.